 Focusing on the cultural landscapes of houses and hospitals, she is particularly interested in the intersections of architecture and medicine.
-She is currently working on a spatial biography of physician Maude Abbott, an overview of surgical environments, a study of Wilder Penfield’s architectural aspirations, and a critical study on Scottish-born architect Ramsay Traquair.
+She is currently working on a spatial biography of physician Maude Abbott, a study of Wilder Penfield’s architectural aspirations, and an overview of architecture designed for medical education.

 Her research has garnered numerous awards, including the Christophe Pierre Award for Research Excellence, the Jason Hannah Medal from the Royal Society of Canada, a CIHR Health Career Award, and a YWCA Woman of Distinction prize.
 She has held research funds from CIHR, the Hannah Institute for the History of Medicine, SSHRC, Heritage Canada, and the Australian Research Council.
 She is a board member of the Vernacular Architecture Forum and Winterthur Portfolio.
 At McGill University she is involved in a project to revive the university’s medical museum and is a devotee (and member of the Board of Curators) of the Osler Library.
 In 2015, she was elected a Fellow of the Royal Architectural Institute of Canada.

-Adams’ current Masters and PhD students are working on a range of topics exploring the social and cultural power of architecture: architecture for mental health, children’s playgrounds, Residential Schools, benevolent institutions for women in Montreal, modernist dollhouses, World War II German bunkers, Montreal’s bridges, the public lives of women artists, demolition in Montreal, and new housing for Nunavut.
+Adams’ current Masters and PhD students are working on a range of topics exploring the social and cultural power of architecture: Louis Kahn’s architecture for science, the design of Indian Residential Schools, Montreal’s benevolent institutions for women, modernist dollhouses, World War II German bunkers, Montreal’s bridges, mobility and women architects, the cultural work of demolition, 20th-century school design, homelessness, and Filipina house design.